 - popular fiction or popularised nonfiction

-- bibliophile or special editions with limited availability
+- publications (e.g. bibliophile or special editions) of limited availability

 - unaltered reprints